How to Start a Small Business 101 — The Ultimate Guide

 What’s more, your books are also how the IRS will evaluate your business, so it’s not just good practice, it’s also a legal requirement to track certain basics about your business.
 These include revenues and expenses, cash expenditures, inventory, accounts receivable and payable, and employees.

-If you’re new to the world of small business, your new best friends in life should be your bookkeeper and your accountant.
+If you’re starting a small business for the first time, your new best friends in life should be your bookkeeper and your accountant.
 The former should be engaged for a few hours every week (especially at the start of your business) to compile your books and ensure your records are maintained to the required standard, while the latter will help review your tax situation and prepare financial statements.
 Both can also be used as invaluable sources of actionable intelligence about ways to reduce costs, increase margins, and generally streamline your finances.You’ll be able to spend all that time you save doing what you love and thinking strategically about your business.

 TO DIY or Not DIY Small Business Bookkeeping and Accounting, That Is The Question